humzak711/humzak711.github.io/index.md

 ## About Me

-Low level programmer interested in OS design, Microarchitecture, and Security research
+Low level programmer interested in research related to Real-Time Computing, OS design and Microarchitecture.

 ## Check Out My Work